Trump reignites feud with Flake, predicts he'll vote no on tax cuts

 The tweet comes in response to comments by Flake Saturday night, in which he was caught telling a Republican mayor that “if we become the party of Roy Moore and Donald Trump, we are toast.”

-Flake later tweeted that his comments weren’t news, because “I’ve been saying this to anyone who will listen.”
+Flake later said that his comments weren’t news, because “I’ve been saying this to anyone who will listen.”

-While Trump appeared to write off Flake’s vote on the Republican tax bill, a spokesperson for the Arizona senator said Flake is reviewing the tax bill based on its merits.
+While Trump appeared to write off Flake’s vote on the Republican tax bill, the Arizona senator's communications director tweeted that Flake "is still reviewing the #TaxReform bill on its merits.
+How he votes on it will have nothing to do with the president."

 Flake has been an outspoken critic of Trump’s.
 During a speech on the Senate floor last month in which he announced he wouldn’t seek re-election, the senator called out Trump for his behavior as president, which he called “reckless, outrageous, and undignified.”